triton-inference-server/tensorrtllm_backend/README.md

 ### Option 1.
 Run the Docker Container

-**The NGC container will be available with Triton 23.10 release soon**

-Starting with release 23.10, Triton includes a container with the TensorRT-LLM Backend and Python Backend.
+Starting with Triton 23.10 release, Triton includes a container with the TensorRT-LLM Backend and Python Backend.
 This container should have everything to run a TensorRT-LLM model.
 You can find this container on the [Triton NGC page](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver).

 ### Option 2.
 Build via the build.py Script in Server Repo

-**Building via the build.py script will be available with Triton 23.10 release soon**

-You can follow steps described in the
-[Building With Docker](https://github.com/triton-inference-server/server/blob/main/docs/customization_guide/build.md#building-with-docker)
-guide and use the [build.py](https://github.com/triton-inference-server/server/blob/main/build.py)
+Starting with Triton 23.10 release, you can follow steps described in the [Building With Docker](https://github.com/triton-inference-server/server/blob/main/docs/customization_guide/build.md#building-with-docker) guide and use the [build.py](https://github.com/triton-inference-server/server/blob/main/build.py)